Steady waves in flows over periodic bottoms: Continuation from non-degenerate steady waves

 0.25cm \textbf{Acknowledgements.} W.C. was partially supported by the Canada Research Chairs Program and NSERC through grant number 238452--16.
 C.G.A was partially supported by a UNAM-PAPIIT project IN115019.
 We acknowledge the assistance of Ramiro Chavez Tovar with the preparation of the figures.
+C.G.A is indebted to M. Fontaine, P. Panayotaros, C.R.
+Barrera and R.M.
+Vargas-Maga\~{n}a for discussions related to this project.